Ty-HA/Ty-HA/README.md

 ### Hi there 👋
 My name is Ty, a french woman from Paris.
-I am a french full stack developer.
+I am a french full stack and blockchain developer.
+<p> I'm a web3 enthusiast. </p>
+<p> I got my RS6515 certificate - Develop a decentralized application using blockchain technologies with ALYRA school.</p>

+<p> I am proud, that I did a XRPL Residency in April 2024, and won a Hackathon (HAKS 2024) and the Demo Day jury's prize with my personal project PawesomeID (decentralized identity)</p>
+<p> You can check my proof of concept here: https://github.com/Ty-HA/pawesomeID</p>
+<p> PawesomeID is an innovative decentralized application (DApp) that creates a blockchain-based digital identity for pets.
+Leveraging the XRPL blockchain and Decentralized Identifiers (DIDs), this project aims to elevate the status of animals in our society by providing them with a secure, transparent, and self-sovereign identity.</p>

-🔬 My hard skills are Javascript, NodeJS, React and more.
+🔬 My hard skills are Javascript, NodeJS, React, React Native, and Solidity.

-👯 I’m currently in a 6-months internship until 2024 february.
+👯 I’m currently working as freelance for Yuli, a Pet Tech startup

-📫 How to reach me: Email me at bichty.ha@gmail.com
+📫 How to reach me: Email me at ty@bthasystem.io

 💬 Ask me about anything, do not hesitate!